Deciding on a wood for a desk is often the hardest part of the project.

 What is the best wood for a desktop?

-The best wood for a desktop is a combination of aesthetics, durability, water resistance, budget and the skills you have to make the top.
-While some desktop woods, like maple, produce a high quality top they can be challenging for DIY’ers that lack the right tools.
-On the other hand, a plywood top is easy to make but will not provide the durability or visual appeal of other wood types
+The best wood for a desktop combines aesthetics, durability, water resistance, budget, and the skills you have to make the top.
+While some desktop woods, like maple, produce a high-quality top, they can be challenging for DIY’ers that need the right tools.
+On the other hand, a plywood top is easy to make but will not provide the durability or visual appeal of different wood types.

 Is MDF good for a desktop?

-Unless MDF will be sealed with a waterproof finish it is generally not a high quality choice for a desktop.
+Unless MDF is sealed with a waterproof finish, it is generally not a high-quality choice for a desktop.
 Though inexpensive, a better option than MDF is to use a melamine finished with an edge band to achieve a similar effect.

 How thick should a desktop be?